 Once the blast was strong enough to throw him into the Mekong River, and the river carried him away.

-“His hands are so gentle holding that board.”
+“His hands are so gentle, even holding that heavy board.”

 ‘It saddens me that there’s less talk about inherited strength.’ — Trinh Mai

-Trinh Mai’s parents worked hard for her and her brothers.
+Trinh Mai’s parents worked hard for her and her brother.

 “I am working as an artist because they supported me,” she said.
 “I’m privileged.
 They came with nothing.”